 Google Drive offers up to 15GB of free storage and allows you to share large files, such as pictures and video, in just a few clicks.
 It even has backup and syncing options, which are useful features to have.

-If you’ve already got a Gmail account, you can’t beat the simplicity of Drive, as it’s effectively built right into the email service.
+If you already have a Gmail account, you can’t beat the simplicity of Drive, as it’s effectively built right into the email service.
 You can “attach” files to emails that are stored on your Drive account just by clicking the Google Drive logo in the email composition window.

-Upgrading to the paid version of Drive nets you 100GB of storage for $2 per month or a full terabyte of storage—that’s 1,000GB—for $10.
+Upgrading to the paid version of Drive nets you 100GB of storage for $2 per month or a 2TB of storage—that’s 2,000GB—for $10.
 There’s also a 10TB option for $100 a month and larger packages beyond that if you plan to share a lot of big files.

 Most often compared to Google Drive, Dropbox is another great cloud storage option that offers 2GB of free storage space and a variety of sharing options.
 The basic suite of features is more or less the same as Google Drive, but Dropbox also offers a mobile app for non-Android and iOS devices, such as the Kindle Fire.

 You can expand your own storage options in a few interesting ways, but premium accounts are also available.
-For $10 a month, you can get a Plus account with a terabyte of space, while $20 a month gives you a few advanced features, along with advanced sharing controls, including the ability to set passwords and create expiring links.
+For $10 a month, you can get a Plus account with 2TB of space, while $16.58 a month gives you a 3TB of storage, and a few advanced features, along with advanced sharing controls, including the ability to set passwords and create expiring links.

 Box has more of a business-slant than some of the other offerings in this section.
-While that doesn’t mean it lacks features applicable to individuals, to access its file and folder-sharing features, you will need to buy into a Business account, which requires a minimum of three users.
-Each will cost $15 a month.
+While that doesn’t mean it lacks features applicable to individuals, to access its file and folder-sharing features, you will need to buy into a Business account (at least at the Starter level), which requires a minimum of three users.
+Each will cost around $5 a month.
 It also has a free storage offering and affordable packages.

 Files and folders shared over those accounts can be password protected, so that’s a useful security feature that makes Box a great choice for those concerned about the privacy and security of their data.